How to Choose Carpet Color

 And so on…

 There’s so much to consider.
 And I’ll be the first to admit, I’m not an interior design expert.
 But what I have is years of experience listening to what people love and hate about their carpet.
-What works and what doesn’t.
-And on top of all of this, I researched for hours on this article.

 Here’s how I’ll break down everything you need to know about carpet colors:

 - functional aspects of carpet color: how does it affect house size, hide dirt, etc